Ontario Power Company Generating Station: Ontario Power Company

 A similar set of events were happening on the Canadian side of the falls.
 In June 1887, recognizing an opportunity, the Ontario Power Company of Niagara Falls was incorporated in Canada “to supply manufacturers, corporations, and persons with water, hydraulic, electric or other power.”
-While its operations were in Queen Victoria Park in Niagara Falls, Ontario, its executive office was in Buffalo with the following officers: Albright, president; Francis V. Greene, vice-president; and Robert C. Board, secretary and treasurer.
+While its operations were in Queen Victoria Park in Niagara Falls, Ontario, its executive office was in Buffalo with the following officers: John J. Albright, president; Francis V. Greene, vice-president; and Robert C. Board, secretary and treasurer.

 In 1903, the Company obtained an agreement with the Commissioners of the Queen Victoria Niagara Falls Park that allowed the company to develop at least 180000 hp of electricity.
 The company built its hydroelectric generating plant, which opened in 1905, at the base of the Horseshoe Falls just above river level.
 The plant had 15 generators, which produced 203000 hp of electric power, and was designed and built by L.L.
 Nunn.
 In 1904, Albright hired Buffalo architect E. B. Green to design the Beaux-Arts Ontario Power Company buildings, Murray Street at Buchanan Avenue, including the Entrance Pavilion, Spillway Building, Office & Transformer Station, Gate House, Screen House, and ‘’Ontario Power Company Generating Station’’ at river level.

-The hydroelectric generating plant worked by allowing water to enter the generating station from an inlet located 1 mi upstream of Niagara Falls, near Dufferin Islands, which was then brought to the plant through buried conduit pipes and steel penstocks tunnelled through the rock.
+The hydroelectric generating plant worked by allowing water to enter the generating station from an inlet located 1 mi upstream of Niagara Falls, near the Dufferin Islands, which was then brought to the plant through buried conduit pipes and steel penstocks tunnelled through the rock.
 The conduits, two steel and one wooden (bound with iron hoops and encased in cement), ran underground 6,180 ft to the top of the generating station.
 There, each conduit connected with six penstocks, 6 ft in diameter.
 At the point where the conduits and the penstocks join, there was a section which turned upwards into a spillway, called a surge tank.
 The surge tanks served to reduce fluctuations in heat and pressure during both the increase and decrease of loads.
 The open spillways sent any excess water to the Niagara River if the load suddenly reduced, which prevented any unwanted rise in pressure.

 From the distributing station, the transmission lines carried power at 60,000 volts each with a capacity of 40,000 kilowatts, running over a right of way that was 300 ft wide and 32,000 ft long.
 This ran north to an area down the Niagara River known as Devil's Hole, where they then crossed the Niagara River into New York State across a 1,300-foot-long (396 m) span.
 In addition to the high-tension feeders, there were approximately 30 mi of lines serving Canadian customers at generator voltage.